ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/07/pgs_ss23_07_mircea.md

 ### Task 07.04

 Please summarize your personal learnings (text or bullet points - whatever you prefer).
 What was challenging for you in this session?
 How did you challenge yourself?

+I am very fascinated by Niagara.
+Also, i enjoyed a lot the script.
+And I love Unity.
+I can't say much more as I feel I am just touching the tip of the iceberg - some things I understand and others are still witchkraft but I really enjoy the process.

 *Submission:* Text in your `pgs_ss23_07_lastname.md` file.